donatienLeray/WortEx/tasks.md

 ### Starting Script

 - [ ] 1.
-Before a game can be luched check if all neede dependencys are installed. (python > 3.6, win: findstr, else : grep or rgrep)
+Before a game can be launched check if all needed dependencies are installed. (python > 3.6, win: findstr, else : grep or rgrep)

 - [ ] 2. run `pip install -r requirements.txt`